Blog | Investing tips

 1. Take stock of your investments

 If you want to avoid tedious portfolio admin at tax time, you’re better off using a dedicated portfolio tracking solution like Sharesight, which allows you to automatically track the impact of capital gains, dividends, brokerage fees and foreign exchange rates on your portfolio’s returns.
-Not only is this a convenient way to track all of your investments in one place, but it’s also easy to share access to your portfolio with your accountant – allowing you to save time and money at tax time.
+Not only is this a convenient way to track all of your investments in one place, but it’s also easy to share access to your portfolio with your accountant – helping you to save time and money at tax time.

-SMSF portfolio Sharesight An example of an SMSF portfolio in Sharesight.
+Sharesight SMSF portfolio An example of an SMSF portfolio in Sharesight.

 2. Calculate your investment income